Dr. Pollen K. Yeung, BSc Pharm, PhD

 Pharmacokinetics, Metabolism, Biomarkers, Cardiovascular Protection, Anti-cancer drugs

 Although many anti-cancer drugs are highly effective against susceptible cancers in chemotherapy, they are often associated with serious cardiac adverse effects; and resistance to drug therapy may develop after prolonged treatment.
-It has been postulated that cardiac adverse effects may be reduced by combining them with drugs for treatment of cardiovascular disease.
-Our research interest is to investigate whether or not combining these anti-cancer drugs with drugs that have known cardiovascular protective effects would improve pharmacokinetics and minimize their cardiovascular toxicities.
-This will lead to development of novel drug combinations of anti-cancer drugs for cancer chemotherapy, resulting in improved patient outcomes, longer survival rates and better quality of life.
+It has been postulated that cardiac adverse effects may be reduced by combining them with drugs or natural health products for treatment of cardiovascular disease.
+Our research interest is to investigate whether or not combining these anti-cancer drugs with cardiovascular protective agents would improve pharmacokinetics and minimize their cardiovascular toxicities.
+This will lead to development of novel drug combinations of anti-cancer drugs for cancer chemotherapy, resulting in improved patient outcomes, longer survival and better quality of life.

 Membership Status:Dr. Yeung is a BHCRI Associate Member and has served as a member of a BHCRI Scientific Review Committee.